Neutrino-nucleus interactions and the determination of oscillation parameters: Introduction

 \section{Introduction}

 Neutrino physics is entering the age of precision measurements.
-A number of experiments have firmly established the occurrence of neutrino oscillations and determined the corresponding squared mass differences and mixing angles~\cite{SNO,KAMLAND,SUPERK,Aliu:2004sq,Abe:2014ugx,Adamson:2011qu}.
-These measurements have provided unambiguous evidence that neutrinos---assumed to be massless in the standard model of particle physics---do have non-vanishing masses.

-Recent reactor experiments \cite{An:2012eh,Ahn:2012nd,Abe:2013hdq} reported accurate measurements of the $\theta_{13}$ mixing angle, the value of which turned out to be $\sim$10 deg.
-The large $\theta_{13}$ mixing angle will enable future experiments---such as the Long-Baseline Neutrino Experiment (LBNE) in the United States~\cite{Akiri:2011dv}---to search for leptonic CP violation in appearance mode, thus addressing one of the outstanding fundamental problems of particle physics.
-These searches will involve high precision determinations of the oscillation parameters, which in turn require a deep understanding of neutrino interactions with atomic nuclei.
-In view of the achieved and planned experimental accuracies, the treatment of nuclear effects is indeed regarded as one of the main sources of systematic uncertainty \cite{Abe:2013xua}.
+A number of experiments have firmly established the occurrence of neutrino oscillations and determined the corresponding squared mass differences and mixing angles~\cite{SNO, KAMLAND, SUPERK, Aliu:2004sq, Abe:2014ugx, Adamson:2011qu}.
+These measurements have provided unambiguous evidence that neutrinos\textemdash assumed to be massless in the standard model of particle physics\textemdash do have non-vanishing masses.
+Reactor and accelerator-based experiments carried out over the past few years \cite{An:2012eh, Ahn:2012nd, Abe:2013hdq} reported accurate measurements of the $\theta_{13}$ mixing angle, whose value turned out to be $\sim$10 deg.
+The large $\theta_{13}$ mixing angle will enable future experiments\textemdash such as the Deep Underground Neutrino Experiment (DUNE) in the United States~\cite{DUNE}\textemdash to search for leptonic CP violation in appearance mode, thus addressing one of the outstanding fundamental problems of particle physics.
+These searches will involve high precision determinations of the oscillation parameters, which in turn require a deep understanding of neutrino interactions with the atomic nuclei comprising the detectors.
+In view of the achieved and planned experimental accuracies, the treatment of nuclear effects is indeed regarded as one of the main sources of systematic uncertainty~\cite{Abe:2013xua}.

-Over the past decade, it has become more and more evident that the independent particle model of nuclei---the ultimate implementation of which is the Relativistic Fermi Gas Model (RFGM) routinely employed in simulations of neutrino-nucleus interactions---fails to account for the complexity of nuclear dynamics and the variety of reaction mechanisms contributing to the detected signals.
+Over the past decade, it has become more and more evident that the independent particle model of nuclei\textemdash the ultimate implementation of which is the Relativistic Fermi Gas Model (RFGM) routinely employed in simulations of neutrino-nucleus interactions\textemdash conspicuously fails to account for the complexity of nuclear dynamics and the variety of reaction mechanisms contributing to the detected signals.